M-VL/M-VL/README.md

 ## 📈 Entrepreneurial Experience

-As the co-founder of [CHOYCE](https://github.com/CHOYCEapp), my team and I achieved several milestones and have secured around 150k Euro Our mission is to make fashion a truely digital  technology meaningfully to enhance people's lives.
+As the co-founder of [CHOYCE](https://github.com/CHOYCEapp), my team and I achieved several milestones and have secured around 150k Euro in public funding.
+Our mission is to make fashion a truely digital  technology meaningfully to enhance people's lives.

 **Explore our journey from other perspectives on:**